robdmc/consecution/README.md

 ---
 Consecution is a pure-python package that is simply installed with pip.
 The only non-essential requirement is the
-<a href="http://www.graphviz.org/">Graphviz</a> system package is only needed if you want to create
+<a href="http://www.graphviz.org/">Graphviz</a> system package, which is only needed if you want to create
 graphical representations of your pipeline.

 <pre><code><strong>[~]$ pip install consecution</strong></code></pre>